SergeyGrishuk/grishuk.co.il/markdown_content/post_open_source_website_protection.md

 }
 ```

 The above configuration uses the `mylimit` zone and adds a burst of 10 requests which are processed with no delay.
-The burst is used allow few extra requests for a client, it is useful for the initial load of a page which usually send more than one request to the server (styles, favicon, scripts, etc.).
+The burst is used allow few extra requests for a client, it is useful for the initial load of a page which usually sends more than one request to the server (styles, favicon, scripts, etc.).

 ## Web Application Security

 While the previous layers are a great foundation for the defense mechanisms, they still are not complete.
 The website still might be vulnerable to application level attacks.
 This is the place where a solution such as a WAF takes place.
 It is designed to operate on the application level and inspect the requests for possible signs of attacks.
 Each requests passes through the WAF and checked for malicious payloads or activity, if such a request is detected it gets blocked.
-In my case (grishuk.co.il) I went with a tool called [ModSecurity](https://github.com/owasp-modsecurity/ModSecurity) which is an open source WAF that integrates with knows HTTP servers (`nginx`, `apache`).
+In my case (grishuk.co.il) I went with a tool called [ModSecurity](https://github.com/owasp-modsecurity/ModSecurity) which is an open source WAF that integrates with known HTTP servers (`nginx`, `apache`).
 The basic (core) rules for `ModSecurity` are available in the official [GitHub repository](https://github.com/coreruleset/coreruleset).

 It is important to not enable the blocking of the requests immediately after the installation.
 Instead, let the WAF operate in a "neutral" mode for a period of time, after which inspect the logs to make sure no valid traffic gets blocked.